bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ### Popularity Analysis

-**First**, we define "popular songs" as those with track popularity score ranking at *top 20* of all tracks.
+**First, we define "popular songs" as those with track popularity score ranking at *top 20* of all tracks.**

-What genres of tracks are prefered by listeners today?
+*What genres of tracks are prefered by listeners today?*

-Barplot for number of different genres of tracks for all tracks.
+Barplot for number of different genres of tracks, either popular or unpopular.

-Easily we saw `pop` music dominate music industry; followed by `rock`, `country`, `metal`, `hip`, etc.
+Easily we can see `pop` music dominate music industry; followed by `rock`, `country`, `metal`, `hip`, etc.

+These genres are produced in large quantity with certain proportion at top 20.

 Some genres have very small percentage that would become popular, like `punk` and `jazz`.